 Good holding is available on a muddy bottom in 5-8 metres.
 The sandbank east of the anchorage is very shallow and almost dries at low tide.
 There is a current of up to 2 knots in the channel, strongest at ebb tide.

-The lagoon on the north side of Koh Phing Kan can be entered by dinghy at high tide; otherwise access is possible by dinghy at most tides via the jetty on the southwest side.
+You can enter the lagoon on the north side of Koh Phing Kan by dinghy at high tide; otherwise access is possible by dinghy at most tides via the jetty on the southwest side.

 18 miles from Yacht haven

-This is a delightful, well-sheltered anchorage on a small bay facing south with good holding on a muddy bottom in 4-5 metres.
-Approach from the deep channel on an easterly heading, taking care to avoid the shallow bank approximately 600 metres south of the anchorage which often has a bamboo stake to show its position.
+This James Bond Anchorage at Koh Yang is delightful and well-sheltered.
+It faces south in a small bay with good holding on a muddy bottom in 4-5 metres.
+Approach from the deep channel on an easterly heading.
+Take care to avoid the shallow bank about 600 metres south of the anchorage.
+This bank often has a bamboo stake to show its position.

-There is a small community of thatched houses on the beach and a restaurant where coconuts, fish, crabs or prawns can often be bought from the villagers who maintain temporary fishing houses here.
+There is a small community of thatched houses on the beach.
+There’s also a restaurant where you can buy coconuts, fish, crabs or prawns from the villagers who maintain temporary fishing houses here.

 Again, if moving north from here, beware of the rock that lurks beneath the surface at all tides in the passage between Koh Yang and Koh Daeng Yai (see chart).